Learn how to take your coffee to the next level by making cafe quality, gourmet, homemade chili simple syrup for a fraction of the price.

 - 2 cups sugar

-- 4-8 dried chili peppers (depending on heat preference and type of chili used) chopped
+- 4-8 dried chili peppers (depending on heat preference and type of chili used) chopped or whole

 - Combine the water, sugar, and dried chili peppers in a small sauce pan.